 MRF EW GENIUS CHASE MASTER is a world-class bat made as per particular requirements of international players and endorsed by Indian star batsman Virat Kohli, This professional-grade cricket bat has ultimate balance and superb performance, an enormous sweet spot and massive edges which provides awesome power in the striking area.
 This bat comes with a full length cushioned cover specially designed for bat.

-Mid to low: Suitable for the 'complete' batter.
+- SWEET SPOT POSITION = Mid to Low: Suitable for the 'complete' batter.
 This means if you enjoy strokes on the front and back foot, you play on all types of wickets and you want the largest area for the sweet spot.
 This popular sweet spot position creates a balanced pickup.

 - BOW = Slight Bow: This is a combination of the traditional and large bow which is the most common when making a cricket bat.
 Indian sub-continental shapes are typically seen with a more pronounced bow enabling the sweet spot to be lower on the blade, ideal for play on slow and low pitches.

 - EDGES = Big: Close to 40mm edges (for Senior Size), this bat has plenty of willows which makes it perfect for power hitting.

 - PROFILE SHAPE = Full Profile Min Concaving: The bat has very limited wood taken out the back of the bat, therefore the wood is left where it really matters to ensure the utmost ping.
 It is someone that is looking at ultimate power at the forefront, then this shape may suit.
 The pickup will still be nice and balanced and feel superb in the hands.
 This is the shape that most pro’s like especially in the ODI/T20 format due to the value for strokes you receive with this profile.